2006 Malagasy presidential election

 Presidential elections were held in Madagascar on 3 December 2006.
 President Marc Ravalomanana, in office since he prevailed in a dispute over election results in 2002, ran for re-election.
-On 9 December, Ravalomanana was declared to have won in the first round with about 55 percent of the vote.
+On 9 December, Ravalomanana was declared to have won in the first round with 55% of the vote.

 Background

-In May, the date of the election was moved forward to December 3, several weeks earlier than had previously been expected.
+In May, the date of the election was moved forward to 3 December, several weeks earlier than had previously been expected.
 The reason given was that the earlier date could avoid having the election affected by bad weather during the rainy season; the constitutional court approved the new date, saying that it did not violate the constitution.
 The constitution says an election should be held between 30 and 60 days before the end of a president's mandate.
-Many of the opposition candidates did not like the earlier date and wanted the election to be postponed; they said that the constitution required that the election not be held before December 25.
+Many of the opposition candidates did not like the earlier date and wanted the election to be postponed; they said that the constitution required that the election not be held before 25 December.